PDX Death Café

-At a Death Cafe people drink tea, eat cake and discuss death.
-Our aim is to increase awareness of death to help people make the most of their (finite) lives.
+At a Death Café people drink tea, eat cake and discuss death.
+The aim is to increase awareness of death to help people make the most of their (finite) lives.

-PDX Death Cafe is part of an international movement.
-Visit DeathCafe.com to learn more and search for a Death Cafe near you.
-Check our schedule of upcoming Cafes in the Portland metro area.
-Meet our local Leadership Team.
+PDX Death Café is part of an international movement.
+Visit DeathCafe.com to learn more and search for a Death Café near you.

 What’s it like to attend a Death Cafe?